dipakcg/wp-performance-score-booster/readme.txt

 == Frequently Asked Questions ==
 = What does this plugin do? =

 It speed-up page load times and improve website scores in services like PageSpeed, YSlow, Pingdom and GTmetrix.
-It will remove any query strings from static resources like CSS & JS files,  enable GZIP compression (compress text, html, javascript, css, xml and so on), enqueue scripts to footer, add Vary: Accept-Encoding header and set expires caching (leverage browser caching).
+It will remove any query strings from static resources like CSS & JS files,  enable GZIP compression (compress text, html, javascript, css, xml and so on), add Vary: Accept-Encoding header and set expires caching (leverage browser caching).

 = Any specific requirements for this plugin to work? =